 The information and insights that the platform is now capable of delivering will help allow companies to act more quickly – by triggering various next steps – if suppliers are found to be involved in deforestation and new peatland development.
 What’s more, suppliers who have been non-compliant in the past will have to submit recovery plans before re-entering the market.

 Transformational change will bring huge benefits

 Palm oil is in fact the most land-efficient vegetable oil.
 Using an alternative would result in 8–10 times more agricultural land being devoted to non-food crops.
-A report by the International Union for Conservation of Nature (IUCN) this year highlighted this opinion, and WWF also states that boycotting palm oil is not the answer.
+A report by the International Union for Conservation of Nature (IUCN) this year , and also states that boycotting palm oil is not the answer.
 The science also shows that a palm oil boycott would actually displace and not solve the problem, potentially making things worse.

 It also delivers significant economic benefits to local producers.
 Globally, more than 3 million smallholder farmers make a living from palm oil.
 Switching to an alternative would imperil their livelihood and the wellbeing of their families.

 A sustainable, responsible palm oil industry is possible, and Unilever has a legacy of strong and progressive leadership on this highly complex issue.
 This latest move with the mapping platform is another opportunity for us to use our scale to influence the wider transformative change necessary to make that ambition a reality.